Roger-random/ESP_8_BIT_composite/README.md

 cropped due to [overscan](https://en.wikipedia.org/wiki/Overscan).
 This is inherent to analog televisions and not considered a bug.
-* The developer-friendly `ESP_8_BIT_GFX` class checks for valid coordinates and will clamp within the valid range.
-So if X is too large (say, 300) `drawPixel()` will draw at the maximum X of 255.
+* The developer-friendly `ESP_8_BIT_GFX` class checks for valid coordinates and will only draw within the valid range.
+So if X is too large (say, 300) `drawPixel()` will ignore the command and silently do nothing.
 * The raw `ESP_8_BIT_composite` class gives max performance power, but with great power comes great responsibility.
 Caller is responsible for making sure X and Y stay within bounds when manipulating frame buffer bytes via